 Now that you have shampooed and moisturized your beard in the shower and toweled it off, it is time to add some beard balm to the facial hair.

 The beard balm is nothing short of a leave-in conditioner designed to soften, moisturize, and condition your beard.

-The best beard balms contain shea butter for moisturizing and conditioning, almond oil for promoting healthy growth, and beeswax for sealing in all that moisture to soften beard hairs (here you can learn how to make your own).
+The best beard balms contain shea butter for moisturizing and conditioning, almond oil for promoting healthy growth, and beeswax for sealing in all that moisture to soften beard hairs.

 Consider beard balms blended with essential oils rather than synthetic fragrances.

 The synthetic oil contains toxins that will leave your hair brittle and cause skin irritation.
 Place the beard balm in your palms, use the fingers to work the balm into all the hair and skin.

 Begin applying at the neckline and work upward, reverse the direction when you reach the top and work slowly towards the neck.